MaxSvargal/cascade/dspec/cfv_models.dspec.md

     id: "CFV_MOD_SCHEMA_001"
     description: "Represents the schema for a component type."
     fqn: String { required: true; description: "FQN of the component type (e.g., StdLib:HttpCall)." }
-    configSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema for the 'config' block." }
+    configSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema for the component's 'config' block when used as a step." }
-    inputSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema describing the expected input data structure for the component's primary data input port." }
+    inputSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema describing the expected data structure for the component's primary data input port." }
     outputSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema describing the data structure of the component's primary success output port." }
-    errorOutputSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema for the data structure on the error output port (often StandardErrorStructure)." }
+    errorOutputSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema for the data structure on the error output port (often a StandardErrorStructure)." }
     // For trigger components:
-    triggerConfigSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema for the trigger's 'config' block in a flow definition." }
+    triggerConfigSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema for the trigger's 'config' block within a flow definition's 'trigger' section." }
-    triggerOutputSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema for the data structure the trigger provides to the flow (trigger.*)." }
+    triggerOutputSchema?: cfv_models.JsonSchemaObject { description: "JSON Schema for the data structure the trigger provides TO THE FLOW (becomes `trigger.*` context)." }
 }

 model cfv_models.JsonSchemaObject {
     id: "CFV_MOD_SCHEMA_002"
     description: "Represents a JSON Schema definition object."
-    type: "Object"
+    type: "Object" // This is a placeholder; a real JSON schema can be complex.
+    // Key properties include: type, properties, items, required, format, enum, etc.
 }

 // --- Trace & Execution Types (Enhanced) ---